Building Apps with Pokemon, SpaceX, and GraphQL Studio

 [00:21:28.01] - Lucia Cerchie Yeah, it's exciting.
 I think you can tweet from it, which I don't think you could have done before.

 [00:21:32.12] - Sam Hill Yeah.
-And it has a lot of capabilities with the threads to where you can now, I think look at threads and then possibly even tweet threads, which you couldn't do previous.
+And it has a lot of capabilities with threads where you can now, I think, look at threads and then possibly even tweet threads, which you couldn't do previously.
 So essentially commenting on your own tweets.
-Tbd.
-That's the saying.
+TBD, that's the saying.
 But I saw that Travis wants to do an Instagram and Twitter one, so now the capabilities are limitless.
-So maybe we'll have to bring Instagram in.
+Maybe we'll have to bring Instagram in.

-[00:21:52.24] - Lucia Cerchie Yeah, we should see if we can build the recursive tweet with Stepson.
+[00:21:52.24] - Lucia Cerchie Yeah, we should see if we can build the recursive tweet with StepZen.
 That would be fun.

-[00:22:12.23] - Anthony Campolo different ways he retweets his own tweets.
+[00:22:12.23] - Anthony Campolo I've seen where he retweets his own tweets.
 I'm like, you can do that?
 You're allowed to do that?
 Just retweet your own tweet?
 Really?

 [00:22:20.12] - Lucia Cerchie Yeah.
 But the thing with the recursive tweet is that it's one tweet that's both a retweet and the original one.
-So it's like the Ouroboros of tweets.
-It's pretty fun.
-Like, developer problem.
+It's like the Ouroboros of tweets.
+It's a pretty fun developer problem.

 [00:22:35.06] - Anthony Campolo Yeah, let's do it.

 [00:22:35.28] - Sam Hill Let's do it.
 Cool.
 Moving you guys over here so I can see my screen.
 I'm pulling up the same exact thing.
-What we got Here is the GraphQL studio.
-So we all know.
-And then all I'm going to be doing is going to the combo section.
-We have a lot of different combinations that you can go in and do here.
-That was built by individuals all throughout our team.
-That is just supposed to be fun.
-A little bit more on the idea of fun and seeing how you can bring together really popular APIs that we have in here to be able to bring together.
+What we got here is the GraphQL Studio.
+Then all I'm going to be doing is going to the combo section.
+We have a lot of different combinations that you can go in and do here that were built by individuals all throughout our team.
+That is supposed to be fun, a little more on the idea of fun and seeing how you can bring together really popular APIs that we have in here.
 But some of them can be really useful.
-Social media sentiment analysis, if you wanted to get into Something like that.
-I didn't build that one out, but I think it analyzes tweets and allows you to also maybe do the dev2 where you would bring it in and maybe be able to do.
-I think it maybe analyzes the dev2 articles as well, if I'm not mistaken.
+Social media sentiment analysis, if you wanted to get into something like that.
+I didn't build that one out, but I think it analyzes tweets and maybe also lets you do the Dev.to...
+I think it maybe analyzes the Dev.to articles as well, if I'm not mistaken.
 So you can do a lot of different things in here.
-I think the local currency by IP is actually the example one that we allow us to be able to pop up here.
+I think the local currency by IP is actually the example one that we allow to pop up here.

 [00:23:32.15] - Sam Hill So you can see currencies by IP address as you would bring that in.
 But the one I'll be showing today is Google Maps and Yelp reviews.
-So if you pop that in right away, you're going to see that it brings in two, rather than just if you were to go all schemas, bringing in one.
-And the difference is there is that we're bringing in together two individual schemas that are now going to be in one large schema.
+If you pop that in right away, you're going to see that it brings in two rather than just, if you were to go all schemas, bringing in one.
+The difference there is that we're bringing together two individual schemas that are now going to be in one large schema.
 So Google Maps and Yelp are all going to come together into a pretty large schema.
-And then if you go back into the query, you can see that we have three individual queries in here of steps in query, Google Maps query, and Yelp query.
-Now, the difference here and why we have three is because the Google Maps is let alone individual Google Maps, right?
-So it brings in all The Google Maps APIs, which in this case was rest, and we're bringing in the Google Maps ones, like finding a certain destination, finding a geocode and then finding places, yada yada yada.
-A lot of different types of queries that you can run and execute and be able to get different results.
+If you go back into the query, you can see that we have three individual queries in here: StepZen query, Google Maps query, and Yelp query.
+The difference here and why we have three is because Google Maps is its own individual Google Maps, right?
+It brings in all the Google Maps APIs, which in this case was REST, and we're bringing in the Google Maps ones like finding a certain destination, finding a geocode, and then finding places, yada yada yada.
+A lot of different types of queries that you can run and execute and get different results.

-[00:24:28.21] - Sam Hill Yelp same way where we have different examples in here that we did.
-But we have Yelp business that's coming in, and if you were to run this one, you'd entirely be able to get it all based on your Yelp API.
+[00:24:28.21] - Sam Hill Yelp is the same way, where we have different examples in here that we did, but we have Yelp business that's coming in.
+If you were to run this one, you'd entirely be able to get it all based on your Yelp API.
 So we just have one key for each of these.
-Well, the big thing about a combo and what we want to be able to provide for individuals that want to see data come together using some of the cool functionality with steps and directives, is the steps and queries.
-And what this does is allows us to be able to bring together both of these, I would say, schemas, the Google Maps schema and the Yelp schema, combine them into one and then use the app materializer in this case, which is the steps and directive that puts Yelp businesses directly underneath the Google Maps text search.
-And so in this case, you know, we'll be able to see a text search as if you were to similar how Lucia was showing with unsplash, where if you were to do a search for London uk, you would get types that would come back in response and then name and you'd be able to get a list of different names that are based in London uk.
+The big thing about a combo, and what we want to be able to provide for individuals that want to see data come together using some of the cool functionality with StepZen directives, is the StepZen queries.
+What this does is allow us to bring together both of these schemas, the Google Maps schema and the Yelp schema, combine them into one, and then use the @materializer in this case, which is the StepZen directive that puts Yelp businesses directly underneath the Google Maps text search.
+In this case, we'll be able to see a text search similar to how Lucia was showing with Unsplash, where if you were to do a search for London, UK, you would get types that would come back in response and then name, and you'd be able to get a list of different names that are based in London, UK.

 [00:25:27.05] - Sam Hill Right.
-We're going to be doing mock on this one.
-So we're not going to be seeing data that's entirely relevant to London when we get in response, but it's kind of will allow us to see what the response would look like.
-And then over here we'll pop in our little configure keys and we'll be able to see some data tied together.
+We're going to be doing mock on this one, so we're not going to be seeing data that's entirely relevant to London when we get it in response, but it will allow us to see what the response would look like.
+Then over here we'll pop in our little configure keys, and we'll be able to see some data tied together.
 That's pretty cool.
-So if I were to do it right now and run it right, we won't get anything because we don't have mock and we don't have configurations.
-So as expected, we get no data in response.
-Let's do mock and then you can see that the configurations go away.
-It doesn't expect it anymore because we're just going to get mock data in response.
-Pop in awesome tacos, obviously mock cool.
-But it's, you know, it still shows.
-Okay.
-Formatted address we're still going to expect an address ratings.
-So this is what we're going to kind of be able to see side by side is Google is going to be able to provide us a rating as well as Yelp is going to be able to provide us ratings and be able to see those in comparison with another one, another.
+If I were to do it right now and run it, we wouldn't get anything because we don't have mock and we don't have configurations.
+As expected, we get no data in response.
+Let's do mock.
+Then you can see that the configurations go away.
+It doesn't expect them anymore because we're just going to get mock data in response.
+Pop in awesome tacos, obviously mock, cool.
+But it still shows, okay, formatted address, we're still going to expect an address.
+Ratings.
+This is what we're going to be able to see side by side: Google is going to be able to provide us a rating as well as Yelp is going to be able to provide us ratings and let us see those in comparison.

-[00:26:20.28] - Sam Hill And then we have reviews, yada, yada, yada, mock stuff.
-But we know that it's coming in and we're like, okay, this is a similar response that we would get if we wanted to actually use this data on a front end to be able to compare Google businesses with Yelp businesses.
-Right.
-And be able to see the reviews coming in associated with a Google business that we're looking up.
-So let's say we now remove the mock, right?
-And we add the configuration.
+[00:26:20.28] - Sam Hill And then we have reviews, yada yada yada, mock stuff.
+But we know that it's coming in, and we're like, okay, this is a similar response that we would get if we wanted to actually use this data on our front end to compare Google businesses with Yelp businesses and see the reviews coming in associated with a Google business that we're looking up.
+So let's say we now remove the mock, right, and we add the configuration.
 Travis isn't going to get it.
-Nice try and come in.
-Pop that in there.
-Save.
+Nice try.
+Pop that in there, save.
 It'll always say try to save it there.
-No. So if we were to run this now, we'd be able to get Google Maps query that comes in.
+No. So if we were to run this right now, we'd be able to get Google Maps query that comes in.
 That's awesome.
 I won't go through each individual field here.
-Lucy and Anthony, if you guys want to ask about anything specific here.
-But really what we're going to be able to notice is that with this we're going to be getting latitude and longitude, which is going to be an argument that we're going to be able to pass into our business to be able to identify businesses in the same region of Google Maps for when we want to be able to associate them.
+Lucia and Anthony, if you guys want to ask about anything specific here.
+But really what we're going to notice is that with this we're going to be getting latitude and longitude, which is going to be an argument that we're going to be able to pass into our business to identify businesses in the same region of Google Maps when we want to associate them.

 [00:27:26.19] - Sam Hill We'll be doing it by the latitude and longitude that we pass in.
 That's all going on with the directive that you can take a peek at.
-And if Lucy or Anthony, you want to share that in the chat on how you can actually tie those two together by the fields that we get from the top that go down into the bottom.
-But as you can see, we probably won't be getting anything if we were to run steps and queries here in Yelp businesses.
-And that makes sense.
-And we get connector HTTP unauthorized.
+Lucia or Anthony, if you want to share that in the chat, how you can actually tie those two together by the fields that we get from the top that go down into the bottom.
+But as you can see, we probably won't be getting anything if we were to run StepZen queries here in Yelp Businesses, and that makes sense.
+We get connector HTTP unauthorized.
 Why do we get that?
-Well, because we don't have Yelp configured.
+Because we don't have Yelp configured.
 Let's configure it and let's see what we get in response.
-Guys, any questions or anything at this point?
-I got you over here.
-So I'm looking at that.
-Yeah.
+You guys have any questions or anything at this point?
+I got you over here, so I'm looking at that.

 [00:28:08.19] - Anthony Campolo How would you use this to find good taco places?

-[00:28:19.02] - Sam Hill But.
-But we'll be able to see it.
-So.
+[00:28:19.02] - Sam Hill But we'll be able to see it.
 So let's go.
-And then obviously the mock's not added, so we have both configurations in.
-So I want to change it to do sushi in Coconut Grove, Miami.
-Right.
-So this is just a little neighborhood just south of me.
-And let's say we want to also be able to include Ratings right.
-On our Google Maps text search.
-So let's go into here and let's take a quick peek.
-I think it's somewhere in here.
-Text search.
-Right.
-So we go into here, and we want to be able to see if ratings is available.
-Right.
-So we're like, awesome.
-Ratings is available to float.
-So we'll do that.
+Obviously the mock's not added, so we have both configurations in.
+I want to change it to do sushi in Coconut Grove, Miami, right?
+This is just a little neighborhood just south of me.
+Let's say we want to also be able to include ratings on our Google Maps text search.
+Let's go into here and take a quick peek.
+I think it's somewhere in here, text search, right?
+We go into here, and we want to see if ratings is available.
+Awesome, ratings is available.
+It's a float.
+We'll do that.
 Then we can also do price, which I think was level.
 There we go.

 [00:29:14.11] - Lucia Cerchie Cool.

 [00:29:21.07] - Sam Hill Booyah.
 Sushi Maki.
-So we get type and response from Google Maps.
-Text search.
-It's a restaurant.
-It's food.
-It's a point of interest and establishment, which Google is like, this is important to you?
-To me, I just want to know that it's a food and restaurant.
+So we get type in response from Google Maps text search.
+It's a restaurant, it's food, and it's a point of interest and establishment, which Google is like, this is important to you.
+To me, I just want to know that it's food and restaurant.

 [00:29:34.17] - Lucia Cerchie Right.

 [00:29:35.07] - Sam Hill So cool.
-Name Sushi Maki.
-Rating 4.3.
-Price level 2.
-So that's like the little dollar signs that you normally see.
-And then Yelp businesses, and then we have each individual business that comes in associated with that longitude and latitude.
-The area.
-Right.
-So we're going to come under the assumption that this is probably the same one.
-Sushi Maki, right here.
-That's the address that it is.
-And we can see that it's in Miami.
-Bayshore Drive, which I know that that is in Coconut Grove, won't say the neighborhood, but they get 3.5 is the rating.
-So now you can see it's a little bit more critical on Yelp, but then you're able to see the reviews in here.
-You know, they have a really good wants on and with really heavy heart.
-Some people are some serious Yelp critics.
-If you know some Yelp critics out there, everyone's a Yelp critic, so.
-But it can be really helpful and you find out more things as you keep going.
-And it's an array that comes in just in case if, you know, you want to see if anything may be similar to other destinations and things like that.
+Name: Sushi Maki.
+Rating: 4.3.
+Price level: 2.
+That's like the little dollar signs that you normally see.
+Then Yelp businesses, and we have each individual business that comes in associated with that longitude and latitude area, right?
+We're going to come under the assumption that this is probably the same one, Sushi Maki right here.
+That's the address that it is, and we can see that it's in Miami, Bayshore Drive, which I know is in Coconut Grove.
+They get 3.5 as the rating.
+So now you can see it's a little more critical on Yelp.
+But then you're able to see the reviews in here.
+They have a really good wonton, and with really heavy heart, some people are some serious Yelp critics.
+If you know some Yelp critics out there, everyone's a Yelp critic.
+But it can be really helpful, and you find out more things as you keep going.
+It's an array that comes in just in case you want to see if anything may be similar to other destinations and things like that.

-[00:31:50.02] - Sam Hill And then you run it and it's open and accessible because it's a unique endpoint and you get the same exact.
-Oh, I didn't change this from London, uk.
-So let's go.
+[00:31:50.02] - Sam Hill And then you run it and it's open and accessible because it's a unique endpoint and you get the same exact... oh, I didn't change this from London, UK.
+Let's go.
 Oh, did it refresh when I came back?
-Yeah, I did.
+Yeah, it did.
 So we can just change it here, right?
-And we can go.
 Hopefully I won't hit a rate limit.
-And let's go Sushi in Coconut Grove.
+Let's go sushi in Coconut Grove, Miami.
 There we go, Sushi Maki.
-And you keep coming down.
-And it looks like we did get a null on that one.
-So it's just a matter of.
-Sometimes the rate limit came in, but you're able to have Asian Thai Kitchen.
-So rate limit on this one.
-But in the one previous we saw whether we didn't get the rate limit and it kind of comes back and forth, but that's really the idea.
-Right?
+You keep coming down, and it looks like we did get a null on that one.
+So it's just a matter of sometimes the rate limit came in.
+But you're able to have Asian Thai Kitchen.
+So rate limit on this one, but in the previous one we saw where we didn't get the rate limit, and it kind of comes back and forth.
+But that's really the idea, right?
 So there we go, Sushi Maki coming in.
-And that's just, you know, Yelp saying, hey, you're pinging us too many times, which can happen.
-So let's find a way of throttling that, which, like I said, you can come in and hit a single one and be able to pull in the individual first one.
+That's just Yelp saying, hey, you're pinging us too many times, which can happen.
+Let's find a way of throttling that, which, like I said, you can come in and hit a single one and be able to pull in the individual first one.

 [00:32:54.11] - Sam Hill Sushi Maki.
 Same exact results you expect here.

-[00:32:57.27] - Anthony Campolo And do you know if, if we were to do this within the, the like the Studio interface itself, would those results be cached to save you from these kind of like rate limiting issues?
+[00:32:57.27] - Anthony Campolo And do you know if, if we were to do this within the studio interface itself, would those results be cached to save you from these kinds of rate limiting issues?

-[00:33:08.08] - Sam Hill So we have cache policy in the at rest and for at GraphQL.
-I'd have to see if we have the same kind of cache for it, but I know we have a cache policy and you can make it.
-I know it's like you have settings that can be like on, off default or like strict or something like that that enables you to be able to be like, yes, I just want this to stay and be cached for the next response to come in.
-Unless if something you think has identified or been changed.
+[00:33:08.08] - Sam Hill So we have cache policy in the @rest and for @graphql.
+I'd have to see if we have the same kind of cache for it, but I know we have a cache policy and you can make it...
+I know it's like you have settings that can be on, off, default, or strict or something like that that enables you to be like, yes, I just want this to stay and be cached for the next response to come in unless something you think has been identified or changed.
 Yeah, you can.

 [00:33:38.18] - Anthony Campolo Cool.
-Yeah, because that's definitely one thing that is nice to get a little bit of help with because as someone who plays a lot of APIs, you know, you end up hitting these kind of issues, especially wearing like free APIs.
-You know, if you're it's paid API, they'll let you hit as much as you want because you're paying for it.
+Yeah, because that's definitely one thing that is nice to get a little bit of help with because as someone who plays with a lot of APIs, you end up hitting these kinds of issues, especially with free APIs.
+If it's a paid API, they'll let you hit as much as you want because you're paying for it.

-[00:33:51.16] - Sam Hill But I definitely, I definitely don't have a paid Yelp API.
-So yeah, that'll definitely happen.
-So yeah, but you can add those with Stepson.
-I know you can do with that rest.
-It's just a matter of if you can do it with @GraphQL, which is the cool part about this is it's bringing together at rest directive and the GraphQL directive with Google Maps being the at rest and then being able to handle the app GraphQL with Yelp businesses.
+[00:33:51.16] - Sam Hill But I definitely don't have a paid Yelp API, so yeah, that'll definitely happen.
+But you can add those with StepZen.
+I know you can do it with @rest.
+It's just a matter of whether you can do it with @graphql, which is the cool part about this: it's bringing together the @rest directive and the @graphql directive, with Google Maps being the @rest and Yelp businesses being handled with @graphql.
 So to be determined on that one.
 But yeah, awesome capabilities.
 Sweet.

 [00:34:21.26] - Anthony Campolo And then I'm going to drop a couple links in the chat for some blog posts that we have recently written that show off some of these capabilities.
-I did one that I'll be going through on an upcoming workshop in a couple of weeks or maybe a month or so, where what I did was I took the Dev2 API and the Google Natural Language Processing API to do what's called sentiment analysis.
-And sentiment analysis is when you feed in a piece of text and they tell you the quote unquote polarity of it, basically like how positive or negative it is.
-And then we use stepson's at sequence directive to query for the comments of a dev to blog post.
-And you could take those comments and then feed them into the sentiment analysis and then find out, like, how positive or negative your blog comments were.
-So what I said is find out, like, how was your hot take too spicy or not is what I was saying.
-So that's the kind of stuff that once you start thinking about, like, how to chain these APIs together and what you can do with it, like, you can get really creative and start to do some really cool stuff, like with very, very little work and little code.
+I did one that I'll be going through in an upcoming workshop in a couple of weeks or maybe a month or so, where what I did was I took the Dev.to API and the Google Natural Language Processing API to do what's called sentiment analysis.
+Sentiment analysis is when you feed in a piece of text and they tell you the quote-unquote polarity of it, basically how positive or negative it is.
+Then we used StepZen's @sequence directive to query for the comments of a Dev.to blog post.
+You could take those comments and feed them into the sentiment analysis and find out how positive or negative your blog comments were.
+So what I said is, find out, like, was your hot take too spicy or not?
+That's the kind of stuff that once you start thinking about how to chain these APIs together and what you can do with it, you can get really creative and start to do some really cool stuff with very, very little work and little code.

 [00:35:30.19] - Anthony Campolo And then I dropped Lucia's in there as well.
 Do you want to talk just briefly about what your example was?

-[00:35:36.09] - Lucia Cerchie Yeah.
-It integrated dev to Twitter and GitHub.
-And the template that you make with it is kind of like a custom portfolio site generator with information from your profile on all of those.
-From all those platforms.
-Right.
-But the fun thing about it is that it kind of.
-It works with netlify's Deploy to netlify button in order to make it so that you can also make a generator for other people to generate their own custom portfolio websites.
-So it's working with that static platform to kind of insert a little dynamic function.
+[00:35:36.09] - Lucia Cerchie Yeah, it integrated Dev.to, Twitter, and GitHub.
+The template that you make with it is kind of like a custom portfolio site generator with information from your profile on all of those platforms.
+But the fun thing about it is that it works with Netlify's deploy-to-Netlify button in order to make it so that you can also make a generator for other people to generate their own custom portfolio websites.
+So it's working with that static platform to kind of insert a little dynamic fun.

 [00:36:17.04] - Anthony Campolo Awesome.